 Reckless Driving – Just like any other subset of motorists, some truck drivers might be prone to speeding, improper lane shifts, following another vehicle too closely or failing to obey stop and yield signs.
 When someone operating a heavy truck drives recklessly, the consequences can be especially disastrous for other vehicles on the road.

-Driver Fatigue – Driver fatigues is one of the leading causes of truck accidents in Dallas and nationwide.
+Driver Fatigue – Driver fatigues is one of the leading causes of truck accidents in Texas and nationwide.
 While there are strict guidelines that dictate the amount of time a driver can be behind the wheel in any given time period (known as Hours-of-Service rules), these rules are not always followed.
 For example, the recent Tracy Morgan truck accident involved a Wal-Mart truck driver who had not slept in more than 24 hours.
 Driving a truck is difficult enough, much less driving without proper rest.

 Inclement Weather – In heavy rain or snow, truck drivers are supposed to slow down and pay attention to weather alerts and flashing signs.
 If the bad weather significantly reduces visibility, truck drivers are supposed to pull over on the shoulder of the road until the worst weather passes and visibility returns.
 However, some drivers do not exercise caution in bad weather because they are trying to maintain schedule times.
 Pouring rain, snow, ice combined with fast driving can easily cause truck accidents.

 Distracted Driving – With today’s technology, any truck driver who is texting, surfing the internet on a tablet, or distracted while talking on a mobile phone is putting other drivers at risk.
 Neglecting to keep their eyes on the road and pay attention, distracted truck drivers can cause accidents.